Deploy a Smart Contract on Avalanche Using Remix and MetaMask

 On the main net, you can use the Avalanche Wallet to transfer funds from the X-Chain to your C-Chain address.
 The process is simple, as explained in this tutorial.
 Wallet can be used on test and local networks, too.

-For funding on the test network, you can also use the Test Network Faucet.
-Navigate to https://faucet.avax-test.network/ and paste your C-AVAX address.
-All you need to do is add a "C-" prefix and the faucet will switch from AVAX to C-AVAX.
+For funding on the test network, you can use the Test Network Faucet.
+Navigate to https://faucet.avax-test.network/ and paste your C-Chain address.
+Faucet will automatically know that it needs to send the test AVAX to C-Chain.
+Click the captcha checkbox and select 'Request AVAX' button.
+Your address will receive test AVAX in a few seconds.

-On a local network, you can easily fund your addresses by deploying your own faucet.
-Tutorial
+On a local network, you can easily fund your addresses by following this.

 Open Remix -> Select Solidity